-Pressure cleaners (aka pressure washers or water gurneys) use the power of water pressure from your garden hose or bucket to make tough cleaning jobs easier around the house and garden.
+Pressure cleaners (aka pressure washers or water gurneys) use the power of water pressure from your garden hose or bucket to make tough cleaning jobs easier around the house and yard.
 But is any one model better than the others?

-The test was conducted on a sandstone path which has been stained over many years.
-This is a tough test allowing James to rate how well the pressure cleaners clean the path.
-He uses each cleaning nozzle supplied and times how long it takes to clean with each.
-He uses the fastest time as the basis of the cleaning performance score.
+Tests from 2021 onwards have been conducted on a stained concrete path.
+This is a tough test allowing our experts to rate how well the pressure cleaners clean the path.
+They use each cleaning nozzle supplied and time how long it takes to clean with each one.

 Ease of use

-The overall score is made up of:
+The CHOICE Expert Rating (or overall score) is made up of:

-- Cleaning performance (60%)
+- cleaning performance (60%)

-- Ease of use (40%)
+- ease of use (40%).

 Ease of use is comprised of ease of manoeuvring the unit and ease of using the cleaner (weighted equally).
 We also take note of any stability or usage issues which may affect how easy the cleaner is to use.